pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/setup-environment.en.md

 ## Goal

-The labs in this workshop make use of VS Code, .NET Core 2.2 SDK (dotnet cli), and the Cloud Foundry cli (cf cli).
+The labs in this workshop make use of Visual Studio Code, .NET Core 2.2 SDK (dotnet cli), and the Cloud Foundry cli (cf cli).
 The following steps will confirm you have the correct configuration.

 ## Prerequisites